btsecom/docs/source/spot/en/index.html.md

 ## Authentication

 * API Key (request-api)
   * Parameter Name: `request-api`, in: header.
-API key is obtained from BTSE platform as a string
+API key is obtained from BTSE platform as a String

 * API Key (request-nonce)
   * Parameter Name: `request-nonce`, in: header.
-Representation of current timestamp in long format
+Representation of current timestamp in Long format

 * API Key (request-sign)
   * Parameter Name: `request-sign`, in: header.
 A composite signature produced based on the following algorithm: Signature=HMAC.Sha384 (secretkey, (urlpath + request-nonce + bodyStr)) (note: bodyStr = '' when no data):